Select Page

 Situation 2: Overbidding after the home is already sold

-The selling broker has already congratulated a buyer on the purchase of a home and also confirmed this purchase by email.
+The selling broker has already congratulated a buyer on the purchase of a home and also confirmed the purchase by email.
 The selling broker informs all the other bidders that they didn’t make it.
-Then the selling broker gets a new and FAR BETTER offer via email from someone he just called off.
+Then the selling broker receives a new and much higher offer by e-mail from someone he just called off.

 Conclusion